jtw995/gettingcleaningdata/README.md

 -
 In R, load and run the run_analysis.R script and it will produce _tidy_data_UCI_HAR_long.txt_

+Note: The script expects to be run from the *same folder* where the train and test folders are.

 That output is the long format data following the transformations detailed in my https://github.com/jtw995/gettingcleaningdata/CookBook.md file.